haddocking/prodigy/README.md

 To install and use the scripts, just clone the git repository or download the tarball zip archive.
-Make sure `freesasa` and Biopython are accessible to the Python scripts through the appropriate environment variables ($FREESASA_SRC and $PYTHONPATH). $FREESASA_SRC is required by the prediction scripts to locate the freesasa executable and atomic radii configuration file.
-It should point to the directory where freesasa is cloned into, containing both the src/ and config/ sub-directories.
+Make sure `freesasa` and Biopython are accessible to the Python scripts through the appropriate environment variables ($PYTHONPATH).

 #License
 These utilities are open-source and licensed under the Apache License 2.0.
 For more information